bhk/rio/doc/concepts.md

 iterations, because P1 itself can change over time.
 Instead a phase is just a position in this chain of hosting, like phases of booting a computer.

-Successive phases may be backwards compatible or not.
-When a phase is backwards compatible, then its compiler can be called "self-hosting": it can compile itself, resulting in a compiler with the same functionality.
-When a phase is not backwards compatible, then some work will be required to convert the previous compiler to the new dialect to create the next "Px".
+Successive phases may be backward compatible or not.
+When a phase is backward compatible, then its compiler can be called "self-hosting": it can compile itself, resulting in a compiler with the same functionality.
+When a phase is not backward compatible, then some work will be required to convert the previous compiler to the new dialect to create the next "Px".

 Given multiple phases, each with its own compiler version, a complete re-build from source would technically require running all the compilers,